SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   The atomic number of the particles, required only for ionization.
   It must be lower than 101.

+.. py:data:: maximum_charge_state

+  :default: 0

+  The maximum charge state of a species for which the ionization model is ``"from_rate"``.

 .. py:data:: number_density
              charge_density